-GRILLING CONFIGURATIONS:

-A with both half-moon grates in lower position

-B with one half-moon grate in top position and one in lower position

-1. Top off or fill the firebox with charcoal.
-Light the charcoal in 1-2 places to help your grill heat as quickly as possible.

-2. Install one or two half-moon cooking grates.
-Leave the dome open for about 10 minutes, then close.

-3. Open the bottom vent and top vent fully until the Kamado Joe reaches target temperature for grilling, 400-600°F (204-316°C).
-Then close the top vent halfway to maintain, making adjustments if necessary.

-4. Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
-Partially opening the dome (2-3 inches/5-8cm) and allowing heat to escape for about 5 seconds should prevent this.

-5. When the grill is hot enough, place your food on the grate and turn when necessary.
+- 1. Top off or fill the firebox with charcoal.
+Light the charcoal in 1-2 places to help your grill heat as quickly as possible. - 2.
+Install cooking grate.
+Leave the dome open for about 10 minutes, then close. - 3.
+Open the bottom vent and top vent fully until the Kamado Joe reaches target temperature for grilling, 400-600°F (204-316°C).
+Then close the top vent halfway to maintain, making adjustments if necessary. - 4.
+Be sure to 'burp' the grill every time you open the dome to prevent dangerous flashback-a surge of white-hot heat caused by a rush of oxygen.
+Partially opening the dome (2-3 inches/5-8cm) and allowing heat to escape for about 5 seconds should prevent this. - 5.
+When the grill is hot enough, place your food on the grate and turn when necessary.
 Use tongs, not forks, to turn to prevent juices from escaping.